-- 1385.3 (a) If the creating instrument requires the consent of the donor or other person to exercise a power of appointment, the power can only be exercised when the required consent is contained in the instrument of exercise or in a separate written instrument, signed in each case by the person or persons whose consents are required. - (b) Unless the creating instrument otherwise prescribes: - (1) If any person whose consent is required dies, the power may be exercised by the donee without the consent of such person. - (2) If any person whose consent is required becomes legally incapable of consenting, his guardian or conservator may consent on his behalf to an exercise of the power. - (c) Unless expressly prohibited by the creating instrument, a consent may be given before or after the exercise of the power by the donee.
+1385.3. (a) If the creating instrument requires the consent of the donor or other person to exercise a power of appointment, the power can only be exercised when the required consent is contained in the instrument of exercise or in a separate written instrument, signed in each case by the person or persons whose consents are required.

+(b) Unless expressly prohibited by the creating instrument: (1) If any person whose consent is required dies, the power may be exercised by the donee without the consent of such the power by the donce.

+(2) If any person whose consent is required becomes legally incapable of consenting, his guardian or conservator may consent on his behalf to an exercise of the power.

+(3) A consent may be given before or after the exercise of

 Comment.
-Subdivisions (a) and (b) of Section 1385.3 reflect a policy similar to that embodied in Civil Code Section 860, Michigan Statutes Annotated Section 26.155(105)(4)(Supp.
-1967), Minnesota Statutes Annotated Section 502.68 (1945), New York Estates, Powers and Trusts Law Section 10-6.4 (1967), and Wisconsin Statutes Annotated Section 232.05(3)(Supp.
+Section 1385.3 reflects a policy similar to that embodied in California Civil Code Section 860, Michigan Statutes Annotated Section 26.155(105)(4) (Supp.
+1967), Minnesota Statutes Annotated Section 502.68 (1945), New York Estates, Powers and Trusts Law Section 10-6.4 (1967), and Wisconsin Statutes Annotated Section 232.05(3) (Supp.
 1967).
-Subdivision (c) merely makes clear that the consent may precede or follow exercise of the power.